eaasi/user-handbook/source/guide/interface.rst

 The "Object Details" section currently displays the Object ID as assigned during :ref:`import <import_object>`.

-"Configured Environments" displays environments (Base, Software, or Object) that are either automatically recommended by the EaaS system or have already been manually assigned by the user to this object.
+"Configured Environments" displays environments (Base or Object) that are either automatically recommended by the EaaS system or have already been manually assigned by the user to this object.

 "Classification Details" displays `Siegfried <https://www.itforarchivists.com/siegfried>`_ file format identification